AP6YC/ClusterValidityIndices.jl/README.md

 param_batch!(cvi::C, data::RealMatrix, labels::IntegerVector)
 ```

-Every CVI is a subtype of the abstract type `AbstractCVI`.
+Every CVI is a subtype of the abstract type `CVI`.
 For example, we may instantiate and load our data

 ```julia